Snoopy137/language-manager/README.md

 ### 3. Fallback Handling

-If the desired language file doesn't exist, the system falls back to the default language.properties.
+If the desired language file doesn't exist, the system automatically falls back to the default language.properties.
 You can customize or log this behavior in your own Language.getBundle() method.

 ### 4. Ignore Specific Fields